BranoSundancer/AdiFix/README.md

 # QRZ.com username and password
 QRZ_USER=AB1CDE
 QRZ_PASS=MyQRZpa$$word
-# listening port (UDP), you should set your WSJT-X ADIF broadcast to your machine and this port
+# listening port (UDP), you should set your WSJT ADIF broadcast to your machine and this port
 ADIFIX_LISTEN=5333
 # forwarning IP:port (UDP), final IP for ADIF UDP delivery
 ADIFIX_FORWARD=1.2.3.4:5333